takertao2/threadychain/README.md

 A wallet will be generate, with a password prompt, save this wallet and remember your password.

-Now you need to install Tor in your command line so you won't expose your real IP.
+Now you need to install Tor in your command-line so you won't expose your real IP.

 on linux/WSL do: